 Who do I need on my agency team?

 The agency team assigned to your business should have a mix of industry expertise, craft expertise, program management, and business leadership.
 Don’t get caught up in titles; pay attention to the guidance you get from each person in the room.
-When hiring a marketing agency, know that a quality team will include individual talents who come together to give your business their best ideas and attention.
+When hiring an agency, know that a quality team will include individual talents who come together to give your business their best ideas and attention.

 There are a few red flags that signal you have the wrong team supporting your business.
 If you never hear from a senior person at the agency, if the turnover on your agency team negatively affects your program, or if you spend an exorbitant amount of time answering questions readily available on Google (see the next question to ask yourself about your agency engagement), it could be time to consider a new agency.

 How much guidance does the agency need from me?